zibz0017/QuartzVault/content/Stories in Navi/Execution of עכן.md

 ### Didn't Need the Items
 1. <span style="display: block; text-align: justify;">עכן didn't even need the items that he took, as is clear from the fact that he hid them (seemingly in a way that they couldn't be easily used).[^42][^46]</span>
 ### Not Listening to a Navi
 1. <span style="display: block; text-align: justify;">כלל ישראל is commanded to listen to a navi.
-As such, even putting aside the fact that there was a cheirem, Yehoshua had told them not to take anything.[^47]</span>
+As such, even putting aside the fact that there was a cheirem, יהושע had told them not to take anything.[^47]</span>
 ### Denying Any Wrongdoing
 1. <span style="display: block; text-align: justify;">עכן originally denied taking anything (as [[#^50e26b|mentioned]]).</span>
 2. <span style="display: block; text-align: justify;">עכן may have been seen by some people and he denied any wrongdoing to them.[^25] (It isn't clear why this is an עבירה, exactly.
 Perhaps it is simply because עכן lied.)</span>